-A former collegiate standout and three-time Major League Baseball draftee, Brett Lawler enters his fourth season as an assistant coach and sixth overall on the Roadrunners' staff this year.
-After working with the program's hitters, catchers and outfielders the past three campaigns, Lawler will mentor UTSA pitching staff in 2013, as it makes the move to the Western Athletic Conference.
+A former collegiate standout and three-time Major League Baseball draftee, Brett Lawler just finished his fourth season as an assistant coach and sixth overall on the Roadrunners’ staff.
+Lawler began mentoring UTSA's pitching staff in 2013 after working with the program’s hitters, catchers and outfielders the previous three campaigns.

 As volunteer coach in his first two seasons, Lawler helped coach the team’s hitters, first basemen and catchers.